 To young children, the process seems quite magical.
 For older children, it’s rather mesmerizing and addictive.
 Once you try it, you’ll see what I mean.
 Betcha can’t make just one!

 I came up with the scratch art portrait idea the other day after making some scratch art Christmas cards with the hooligans.
 I haven’t blogged about the cards yet, but don’t worry; I will.

 The children really enjoyed making those cards, so I wanted to come up with another scratch art project for them to do.

-We’re all about making homemade gifts for the holidays right now, so the thought of using the scratch art technique to make a gift came to mind.
+We’re all about making homemade gifts for the holidays right now, so using the scratch art to make a gift for the hooligans’ parents came to mind.
 As I was brain-storming, I spied some black, dollar-store picture frames sitting among our craft supplies and BINGO, my plan came together: scratch art family portraits!